My name is Abimbola Makanjuola. I run, manage and own Feyzkitchen, a company that specializes in making delicious Nigerian dishes.

 My catering business started here in Canada.

-I make an array of delicious Nigerian food, such as the popular authentic Naija smokey jollof, pastries, soups, and I also cater for events.
+I make an array of delicious Nigerian food, such as the popular authentic Naija smokey Jollof, pastries, soups, and I also cater for events.

 In all honesty, starting my business in Canada wasn’t as easy as I thought.
 It was very different from how a food business was run back home.
-Also, you have less helping hands, which was my case when I started initially.
-I did lots of free foods and also would charge barely nothing from people just to get them familiar with my services and taste my food.
+Also, you have fewer helping hands, which was my case when I started initially.
+I did lots of free foods and also would charge barely anything from people just to get them familiar with my services and taste my food.
 I was very convinced that they would love it if they tasted my food.

 My major challenge is that I make very little profit compared to how much work I put into the cooking.
 I think about charging per hour, which wouldn’t be a bad idea but then I can’t really do that.
 I also think that clients need to understand, that they can’t really compare the amount being charged on food in Canada, with the amount we pay back home.
 Because everything here is expensive and there is no room for bargain.

 The grace of God has been sufficient, I mean it hasn’t been an easy ride but I always find a way around it.